 This lecture was given at Rewley House, the Department of Continuing Education at the University of Oxford, on 11th October 2014, as part of a day course entitled ‘Twenty-First-Century Fiction’

-The first thing to say about the topic ‘Russia in Twenty-First Century Fiction’ is that there isn’t much – if one is considering Anglophone literature.
+The first thing to say about the topic ‘Russia in Anglophone Twenty-First Century Fiction’ is that there isn’t much.

 And, indeed, this is not just true of the twenty-first century.
 Nor of the twentieth, nor the nineteenth, nor the eighteenth, let alone before that – although the lusty men of Navarre in Shakespeare’s 1598 Love’s Labour’s Lost do dress up as Russians, and Hermione Queen of Sicily in The Winter’s Tale is in fact Ivan the Terrible’s daughter; as she says at her trial, ‘The emperor of Russia was my father’.